 Pea soup, thick and hearty made with a ham hock broth is a winter favorite.
 This soup is made traditionally with yellow split peas, salt pork, herbs and broth.Continue to 9 of 10 below.

 Paté ChinoisPaté Chinois ( pæ-tay shi-nwa) is much like a shepherd's pie: ground beef and onions layered with corn and topped with mashed potatoes.
 Despite its translation, "Chinese pie," paté Chinois is not a Chinese dish, but probably a dish made for Chinese railway workers using inexpensive ingredients during the building of the North American railroads in the late 19th century.

 10 of 10

 This delicious but unrefined culinary offering originated in Quebec.
 Poutine (poo-teen) is the counter-intuitive combination of french fries, gravy and cheese curds.
 Quebec restaurants - even fine dining ones - will serve poutine topped with any manner of ingredients, from tomatoes to foie gras.
-Fast food places and diners serve poutine right across Canada, especially to late night revellers, but poutine is most common and is most reliably delicious in Quebec.
+Fast food places and diners serve poutine right across Canada, especially to late night revelers, but poutine is most common and is most reliably delicious in Quebec.